SuperSilverStone/plugin-development/README.md

 // You can remove them by just removing the line, if you want!
 ```

+In addition, episodes 1-6 will all be sharing **ONE** main class.
+Any further, and the entire plugin will be exported into their files.
 ## Episode 1 | "Setting Up The Basics!"
 In this episode, I walk you through how to setup your plugin workspace!
 - [Intellij](https://www.jetbrains.com/idea/download/)